 Kristine: When I saw this the first time (circa 1992) I remember being so traumatized by both the woman in the bathtub and the little girls.
 This time around the little girls were still scary, but the woman in the bathtub was no bigs.
 The blood elevator is so amazing.
 That visual is just… kudos Kubrick.
 I saw a photo somewhere of set guys dealing with all the “blood” with these big push brooms.
 It’s amazing.

 Sean: Awesome.
-But to finish addressing your question, I never identified with Danny and I never thought I had the shining.
-Why would you ask me that?
+But to finish addressing your question, I did identify with Danny as an abused kid myself but I never thought I had the shining.
+Why do you ask?

 Kristine: Because I always thought I had “special abilities” when I was a kid and I figured all kids thought so about themselves.